Type and hit ENTER

 And that day I nearly didn’t walk across the Severn Bridge into Wales.

 But like I said, most of my adventures have gone really well.
-I’ve got plenty more planned so keep an eye out on my social media channels or subscribe to my blog.
-Feel free to read through the train adventures below and choose to have a go at them or do something similar in your own area (local train journeys are a lot cheaper than long distance ones).
+As a result, I’ve got plenty more planned so keep an eye out on my social media channels or subscribe to my blog.
+Feel free to read through the train adventures below and choose to have a go at them or do something similar in your own area (as I’ve said, local train journeys are a lot cheaper than long distance ones).

 And do please let me know how you get on.
 I would love to hear.